LIGHTNING & THUNDERSTORMS

 BACKCOUNTRY TRAIL SYSTEM

 Backcountry trails are designated for mixed use by hikers, cross-country mountain bikers, and other users and activities.
 Please be courteous to other trail users, yield when appropriate, and pass with care.
 Because our backcountry trails lead into remote areas with no services and little cell phone coverage, we recommend you ride or hike with a partner and let a responsible party know where you’re headed and when you plan to return.
 You may encounter authorized and unauthorized vehicles, trail work crews, and construction areas.
 Always stay alert and use caution!
 Backcountry trails may be temporarily closed due to maintenance, weather, special events, construction, or trail conditions.
-Please check the report and obtain additional information at the Mountain Adventure Center or the Depot.
+Please review a trail map, check the trail report and obtain additional information at the Mountain Adventure Center, the Outdoor Adventure Outpost or the Depot.

 The backcountry trail system is not regularly patrolled and trails are not regularly cleared.
-Notify the Mountain Adventure Center if you see an obstacle or hazard on the trails.
+Any type of assistance on these trails may be delayed due to their remote nature.
+Notify the Mountain Adventure Center, the Depot or Mountain Patrol if you see an obstacle or hazard on the trails.
 Please stay on designated trails.

 Unauthorized motor vehicle use is strictly prohibited on the Snowshoe Mountain trail system. rich-text